-Zugspitze über Höllental is a long and strenuous hiking trail that rewards trekkers with magnificent nature views.
+Zugspitze is Germany’s highest peak.
+And Zugspitze über Höllental is a long and strenuous hiking trail located in Garmisch Partenkirchen in the Bavarian Alps.
+Although it is though, it rewards trekkers with panoramic views.
 On average it takes about 10 hours to do the out-and-back trail, with stops for the best sights along the way.

 The first thing you should stop for is Höllentalklamm, which translated from German literally means flume of hell.
 If you choose to enter and walk around the structure, it will cost you about 3 Euros per person.
 The path is secured throughout the flume, and it is perfectly safe for children.